 HOME EQUITY LOAN Loans secured by a home that can be used for a broad variety of purposes - to consolidate loans, pay college tuition or take a vacation.
 The interest on a home equity loan or lines of credit may be tax-deductible.
 Please consult your tax advisor for details.
-Members should carefully review the terms and affordability of such loans because in the end the home is at stake.
+Borrowers should carefully review the terms and affordability of such loans because in the end the home is at stake.
 HOME INSPECTION Conducted by a certified inspector, this includes a detailed review of the home's systems and structure.
 The inspection report itemizes the condition of each item inspected and makes recommendations for addressing any deficiencies.
-This inspection is typically not required by credit unions, but is strongly recommended for buyers.
+This inspection is typically not required by lenders, but is strongly recommended for buyers.
 HOME WARRANTY Home warranties generally cover repairs to specified parts of a home, such as major appliances or the plumbing, electrical, heating and air-conditioning systems.
 HOUSING EXPENSE RATIO In traditional mortgage underwriting, the housing expense ratio is used as a guideline to calculate how large the monthly housing expense payments should be based on gross monthly income.
-For example, if a mortgage product has a housing expense ratio of 33%, the member's monthly housing expenses should not exceed 33% of his or her gross monthly income.
+For example, if a mortgage product has a housing expense ratio of 33%, the borrower's monthly housing expenses should not exceed 33% of his or her gross monthly income.
 JOINT TENANCY A form of ownership under which owners have equal interest in the property and may sell their interest to whomever they choose.
 When one owner dies, the surviving owner(s) automatically inherit that share.
-LOAN ESTIMATE (LE) Credit unions must provide an LE to members within three days of receiving a loan application.
-The LE summarizes the key loan information, including estimated interest rate, monthly payments, total closing costs and estimated taxes and insurance.
+LOAN ESTIMATE (LE) Lenders must provide an LE to borrowers within three days of receiving a loan application.
+The LE summarizes the key information about the loan, including estimated interest rate, monthly payments and total closing costs, as well as estimated taxes and insurance.
 The LE should also explain whether the loan carries any prepayment penalty or negative amortization features.
-The LE is a standard form designed to help members better understand the loan terms and allow them to compare different terms from multiple lenders.
+The LE is a standard form designed to help borrowers better understand the terms of a loan and allow them to compare different terms from multiple lenders.